aws/eks-anywhere/designs/capi-resources-custom-namespace.md

 We should add at least one E2E test for the whole flow:
 1. Specify custom namespace for eks-a Cluster, with all underlying resources being created in that same namespace for the cluster
 2. Create/upgrade/delete succeeds

+## Documentation

+We will need to add documentation instructing users how to use this new feature, as well as the security implications it may have relating to rbac and resource accessibility.